The purpose of a library policy is to:

 To the extent not inconsistent with applicable law or these policies, no restrictions are placed on what materials anyone may read, view, or listen to so long as the materials promote the selection criteria established by the Library’s Collection Development Policy.
 Selection of materials to include in the collection will not be made on the basis of outside influence or anticipated approval or disapproval by others inside or outside the Saline County community, but solely on the merits of the material in relation to fostering a diverse library collection serving the needs and interests of Saline County at large.

 The function of the Library is to provide materials for all ages, from preschool through maturity.
-As many subject fields as possible are provided with the only limitations being those of budget and of human understanding.
+As many subject fields as possible are provided with the only limitations being those of Library resources.
 The objectives of the materials selection policy are to use money collected and donated for the benefit of the public to:

-3. Provide materials to meet the recreational needs of all ages.
+- Provide materials to meet the recreational needs of all.

 Collection Development Philosophy

-The Library’s collection is a living, changing entity.
+The Library’s collection is living, changing, and constantly evolving.
 As items are added, others are reviewed for their ongoing value and sometimes withdrawn from the collection.
 Great care is taken to retain or replace items that have enduring value to the community.
 Decisions are influenced by patterns of use, the capacity of each location and the holdings of other libraries that may specialize in a given subject matter.
 Selection librarians review the collection regularly to maintain its vitality and usefulness to the community.

 Inherent in the collection development philosophy is an appreciation for each patron of the Saline County Library.
-The Library provides materials to support each individual’s journey and does not place a value on one customer’s needs or preferences over another’s.
-The Library upholds the right of the individual to access information, even though the content may be controversial, unorthodox or unacceptable to others.
+The Library provides materials to support each individual’s life journey and does not place a value on one patron’s needs or preferences over another’s.
+So long as an available material’s inclusion is supported by the Selection Criteria, the Library upholds the right of the individual to access information, without regard to perceived acceptability to others.

 Selection Criteria